lemon-markets/content-trading-venues-lemon.markets/README.md

 # lemon.markets Trading Venues

-This is a a public lemon.markets repository that outlines a number of use cases for our trading venue endpoints.
+This is a public [lemon.markets](https://lemon.markets) repository that outlines a number of use cases for our trading venue endpoints.
+If you're not yet part of lemon.markets, be sure to sign up for our [waitlist](https://www.lemon.markets/waitlist).

 ## What to do with it?

 We included a number of Python scripts that are supposed to help you get started with our trading venue endpoints.
 You will have to make a few changes within the script to make them work.
-- insert an access token at the sections marked with **"YOUR-TOKEN-HERE"**
+- insert an access token at the sections marked with **"YOUR-TOKEN-HERE"**;
-- specifiy your trading venue using the **Market Identifier Code (mic)** (we currently support the Munich Stock Exchange (**XMUN**) but watch out for additional ones in the future
+- specifiy your trading venue using the **Market Identifier Code (mic)** (we currently support the Munich Stock Exchange (**XMUN**) but watch out for additional ones in the future;
 - include the proper URL in the requests.
-We are currently in closed beta, so we exchanged the correct URL with **secret-beta-url**.
-If you're already part of our closed beta: you will know the correct URL.
-If you are not yet part of our closed beta: make sure to sign up for our [waitlist](https://www.lemon.markets/waitlist)

 ## What use cases are covered by this repo?
 The Python scripts deal with different endpoints concerned with the topic of trading venues.
 Specifically: